jlouisbru/grade-tracking-Canvas-API/CODE_OF_CONDUCT.md

 Project maintainers are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.

-## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [YOUR EMAIL].
-All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org), version 1.4, available at [https://www.contributor-covenant.org/version/1/4/code-of-conduct.html](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html)